-Tests will be administered according to the attached schedule.
+Tests will be administered in class according to the attached schedule.
 Tests may be a mixture of multiple choice and calculation problems.
 Class tests and the common final will test both your understanding of concepts and problem solving ability, and will also include questions about the use of Excel to solve problems in this course.

-For in-class tests and the common final exam, you will need to bring a basic calculator (with a square root button!) and one 8.5"x11" page of notes (two-sided).
+For in-class exam, you will need to bring a basic calculator (with a square root button!) and one 8.5"x11" page of notes (two-sided).
 Students are required to provide their own pencils and scratch paper.
-All material needed for tests and the final exam will be covered in class.
-All students are required to take the final exam.
+All material needed for the exam will be covered in class.
+All students are required to take the exam.